DarraghDuffy/gitfem/README.md

 # gitfem

 A simple bash script for Front End Masters (fem) tracking the project commits.
+Saves ou have to type in the git commands each time a new branch is created.

 Open git.sh change checkoutDir appropriately